 1818: Former president Thomas Jefferson set forth in a letter to a Jewish journalist his opinion of religious intolerance: 'Your sect by its sufferings has furnished a remarkable proof of the universal point of religious insolence, inherent in every sect, disclaimed by all while feeble and practiced by all when in power.
 Our laws have applied the only antidote to this vice, protecting our religions, as they do our civil rights, by putting all on equal footing.
 But more remains to be done.'

 1827: Birthdate of Gustav Gottheil, the Prussian born Rabbi, who come to New York City where he become one of the leaders of the Reform Movement.
-Gottheil was a bit of a maverick since he was a leader of the Reform Movement who attended the First Zionist Congress and supported Herzl.
+Gottheil was a bit of a maverick since he attended the First Zionist Congress and supported Herzl.

 1844: Adam Bernard Mickiewicz, the Polish nationalist who would later try and form a Jewish military unit called the Hussars of Israel to fight against the Czar, gave his last lecture as a professor of Slavic languages and literature at the Collège de France.